GCuser99/tbXLLerator/README.md

     ByRef pB As XLOPER12) As LongPtr
     Dim xTemp As XLOPER12
     Dim a As Double, b As Double
-    If Not Bind(pA, btNumber, a, xTemp) Then GoTo ReturnResult If Not Bind(pB, btNumber, b, xTemp) Then GoTo ReturnResult xTemp = GetXLNum12(a * b)
+    If Not BindU(pA, btNumber, a, xTemp) Then GoTo ReturnResult If Not BindU(pB, btNumber, b, xTemp) Then GoTo ReturnResult xTemp = GetXLNum12(a * b)
 ReturnResult:
     Return AllocResultToCaller(xTemp)